mindyng/Take-Homes/README.md

 :chart_with_upwards_trend: .:Short-Term Household Energy Consumption Forecasting

 -Trended and partitioned data with 80/20 split to create multivariate time series model with hour time-steps.
 Used Facebook's Prophet to build forecasting model that produced RMSE of 0.00033

+:chart_with_downwards_trend: .:Shipt

+-Hierarchical Time-Series Forecasting for Supply and Demand